Home

 Treatment of the perpetuating factor will take care of future development of this pain.
 In an acute attack the best treatment remains the Trigger point injection.
 Immediate pain relief is seen.
 We have seen this in chronic cancer patients.
 One elderly gentleman who had severe metastases in his spine with pain did not want narcotics.
 They would cause him to be drowsy.
 So he was treated by one single simple lidocaine injection with complete pain relief.
 Seen the same effect in Herpes Zoster pain.

 Trigger points can also be inactivated by stretching , cooling and heating.
 Simple massage also helps them.
 In selecting the proper modality it worth to consider some facts.
-If the patient is elderly, fragile and weak and live far from a rehab facility they will be poor candidates for massage treatments.
-Do not give trigger points in any patient who is standing up.
-This may cause them to pass out and result in a injury.
-Young women are more likely to pass out.
-Severe pain and inability to stretch is a indication for a T.P. injection.
 Children do well with Florimethane spray.

 C.I.D.P.